rat-software/rat-software/backend/scraper/README.md

 |--------------------|--------------------------|---------------------------------|------------------------------|
 | search engine name<br/>(e.g. Google) | python file with scraper<br/>(e. g. google.py) | foreign key to resulttype table<br/>(e. g.
 1 = organic results) | foreign key to country table<br/>(e. g.
 1 = Germany) |

+- Define a scraper by using the template **/scrapers/template_new_scraper.py**.
+The template explains how to add a new scraper.

 ## Run the app

 The app is built on the python background process sheduler, as scraping web pages is time and performance consuming.